The FAR CUI proposed rule has officially moved into regulatory review with the Office of Information and Regulatory Affairs (OIRA).

 This rule is being issued in accordance with the National Archives and Records Administration (NARA) regulations implementing the CUI program per Executive Order 13556 issued November 4, 2010, as implemented in NARA’s implementing regulations.”

-That’s right, NIST SP 800-171 isn’t just a requirement for Department of Defense contractors, but for all federal contractors handling any category of Controlled Unclassified Information.
+That’s right, NIST SP 800-171 isn’t just a requirement for Department of Defense contractors, but for ALL federal contractors handling any category of Controlled Unclassified Information.

 Saying the FAR CUI rule is a big deal is an understatement.
+It was the original regulatory "harmonization" before that was the cool thing to say.

 In addition to DoD and the SBA office of advocacy, the Civilian Agency Acquisition Council is comprised of representatives from 19 departments and agencies: